kavita1403/Temperature_And_Humidity_Project1/README.md

 on ThingSpeak Server for live monitoring from anywhere in the world.

 2>Required Component:-
-Arduino Uno
+1-Arduino Uno
-DHT11
+2-DHT11
-ESP8266 Wi-Fi Module
+3-ESP8266 Wi-Fi Module
-Jumper Wires
+4-Jumper Wires
-Breadboard
+5-Breadboard

 3>Circuit-Diagram:-